kausthub-kannan/ml_environment/README.md

 # OneRepo for ML Tools
 Setup your Machine Learning Environment in seconds.
 The repository is one spot for ML tools

+## OpenCV (BETA)
+Juypter Notebooks to learn OpenCV in a faster pace

 ## Helper Functions
 The `helper_functions.py` consists functions for image processing, unsupervised learning and supervised learning.
 The functions will be updated regularly.
 > ***Note***